 I still get black salve from my local pharmacy.

 Yes http://www.blacksalveinfo.com has great info on black salve, even pictures of the process, but if you want to purchase the black salve that works on skin cancers you get it from http://www.BestOnEarthProducts.com They do not carry the old black salves used for taking out splinters and boils.

 I think we called it wholly salve when I was young.
 My mother used it when I got a splinter.
-She heated the end with a match, let it cool a little and applied it to the splinter.
-It worked too.

 What in the world is Black Salve and how do you use it?